Call of Duty is the great role model

 Full price + Shop + now also fucks up

-When World of went completely through the roof in the first few years after launch, something changed.
+When World of Warcraft went completely through the roof in the few years after launch, something changed.
 In the entire industry, among many players, but also at Blizzard itself.
 Above all, WoW showed that, with the right concept, it is possible to tie many millions of players to just one game over a long period of time and thus earn billions of dollars.
 That must be something that can be repeated!

 However, with Starcraft 2 split between three full-price games and Diablo 3 coming online with the heavily criticized real-money auction house, Blizzard has yet to find satisfactory ways to monetize “normal” triple-A productions (which also appeal to many fans of solo campaigns/content) beyond the full price.
 The Diablo 3 expansion Reaper of Souls and the Necromancer DLC are said to have sold great, but that alone is apparently not enough these days.